Best Irish Artists: Painters

 Most Expensive Irish Paintings

 All art is subjective.
 So this is not a comprehensive list of the best art, or an official list of the Top 10 Painters in Ireland, or anything like that.
-It is simply a list of my favourite living painters - individuals whose works have caused me to stop and think: "Wow!
+It is simply a list of my favourite Irish artists - individuals whose works have caused me to stop and think: "Wow!
 This is absolutely beautiful!"
 It doesn't mean I admire everything they produce: some of them have created works which I don't like at all.
+(For a compilation of the Top 10 greatest painters and sculptors ever, see also: Best Artists of All Time.)

 Selection Criteria & Preferences